nilseuropa/dosmnt/linux/README.md

 # Linux host

-`dosmnt_host` is a small FUSE filesystem that speaks the same serial protocol as the DOS resident server.
+`dosmnt` is a small FUSE filesystem that speaks the same serial protocol as the DOS resident server.
 Once connected it presents the remote FAT tree as a mount point on the Linux machine, allowing you to read from and write to the DOS volume over a single serial cable.
 Common POSIX operations—`mkdir`, `rmdir`,